4 Points about Gen Z Financial Literacy and Habits Your Bank Needs to Know

 Why Gen Z Financial Literacy Programs are Important

 Generation Z is set to be the largest generation and within a decade will own more buying power than Millennials and Baby Boomers combined.
 However, with poor financial information available, rapidly changing financial rules, and an increasing shift in how financial services are produced and distributed, Generation Z has to know and do more themselves than any other generation.
-Providing basic financial literacy through a digital course or through a school platform at K-12 level will allow your bank to reach out to Gen Z when they need financial literacy programs most, right before they take on the financial responsibility themselves.
+Providing basic financial literacy through a digital course or through a school platform at the K-12 level will allow your bank to reach out to Gen Z when they need financial literacy programs most, right before they take on the financial responsibility themselves.

 Taking the time to connect with Generation Z through financial literacy programs will give you an opportunity to begin to build a relationship with the next generation of consumers.